wazuh/wazuh-documentation/source/cloud-service/getting-started/wui-access.rst

 .. meta::
   :description: Learn about how to access Wazuh WUI.

+The Wazuh WUI is a flexible and intuitive web interface.
+Through this WUI, you have access to the tools for mining and visualizing events, giving you comprehensive insight into your monitored systems.

-To access Wazuh WUI:
+Follow these steps to access Wazuh WUI:

 1. Log in to the `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_.
-2. On the **Environments** page, select your environment.
+2. On the **Environments** page, select the environment you want to access.
 3. Click **Open Wazuh** to open Wazuh WUI:
 4. Choose from one of these methods to log in:

   - Log in with the default credentials.
-You can download them by clicking on **Default credentials** on the environment page.
-Then, use the `Wazuh WUI - Username` and `Wazuh WUI - Password`.
+You can download them by clicking **Default credentials** on the Environments page.
+Then, use the `Wazuh WUI - Username` and `Wazuh WUI - Password` to log in.
   - If Single sign-on (SSO) is enabled, use your own account.
-  - You can also log in with any users you created in Wazuh WUI already.
+  - You can also log in with any user you already created in Wazuh WUI already.

-.. warning:: After you log in the first time, it is recommended to change the default password and create your own users.
+It is highly recommmended for security reasons to change the default password and crate your own users.

-.. note:: You can access directly the Wazuh WUI using the following URL: ``https://<cloud_id>.cloud.wazuh.com``, where ``<cloud_id>`` is your Cloud ID.
+.. note:: You can access the Wazuh WUI directly using the URL ``https://<cloud_id>.cloud.wazuh.com``, where ``<cloud_id>`` is your Cloud ID.